Skip to main content Skip to footer

 Ensure items are fit for purpose, compatible with existing equipment, easy to decontaminate or clean (e.g. hard surfaces of decontamination equipment), and maintain.

-Ensure products have the CE mark which signifies the manufacturer’s compliance with the Medical Devices Regulation (EU) 2017/745, in effect in UK law as Medical Devices Regulations 2002 (SI 2002 No 618, as amended)
+Ensure products have a UKCA or CE mark which signifies the manufacturer’s compliance with the UK Medicines and Medical Devices Act 2021 [3] and Medical Devices (amendment) (GB) Regulations 2023 [4].

-* Note: Following Brexit, medical devices placed on the GB market will have a UKCA mark.
-This UKCA mark is a requirement of the Medical Devices Regulations 2002 (SI 2002 No 618, as amended) (UK MDR 2002)
+* Note: Following Brexit, new medical devices placed on the GB market will have a UKCA mark.
+This UKCA mark is a requirement of the Medical Devices Regulations 2021 [3].
+The CE mark on older devices will remain valid indefinitely.

 Review current decontamination procedures in relation to devices purchased for the first time.